wp-plugins/flyzoo/readme.txt

 * Customize colors, features and online/offline greeting messages

-* Single Sign On: login and chat using existing WordPress accounts, email and password or Facebook
+* Single Sign On: login and chat using existing WordPress accounts, Facebook or E-mail and Password

 * Performance: cloud-based (hosted) chat built on the latest technologies to ensure a fast chat message delivery without overloading your server